GenesisFan64/GEMA-drv/README.md

 ### YM2612
 * FM3 Special mode with custom frequencies<br>
-* DAC Samplerate at 16000hz, pitch controlled, can be looped, with DMA protection to keep stable playback.<br>
+* DAC with Sample rate at 16000hz, pitch controlled, can be looped, with DMA protection to keep stable playback.<br>

 ### RF5C164 (SCD)
-* Sample rate at 16000hz for compatibilty, can be looped.<br>
+* Sample rate at 16000hz, can be looped.<br>
-* Support for larger samples with the help of data streaming on Sub-CPU (From Sub's memory to PCM memory)<br>
+* Support for larger samples with the help of data streaming on Sub-CPU (from Sub's memory to PCM memory)<br>

 ### PWM (32X)
-* Samplerate at 16000hz for compatibilty, can be looped.<br>
+* Sample rate at 16000hz, can be looped.<br>
 * Supports STEREO samples<br>
 * Samples are stored in either SDRAM (CD32X compatibilty) or ROM (Cartridge only), if it stored on ROM there's DMA protection when the RV bit is active (WIP, needs more testing)<br>